The AC Milan striker has been included as an 'icon' alongside the likes of First Lady Michelle Obama and pop stars Beyonce and Justin Timberlake.

 "He has returned to Italy from England as the main man with lots of attention.
 Now he has to ensure he keeps control and keeps focus.
 Mario loves the pressure, but to succeed, it is about finding balance."

-Basketball legend LeBron James and tennis star Li Na are the other major sports nominees to make the 100.
+Basketball legend LeBron James, skiing sensation Lindsey Vonn and Chinese tennis star Li Na are the other sports nominees to make the 100.